The-Lab-LaBella/LaBellaLabHandbook/README.md

 ### 2.7.
 Undergraduate Students

-	You are member of the lab.
+	You are a member of the lab.
 We will work together to find a research project with a graduate student or postdoc.

 	Work with your mentor to establish a schedule and meet regularly